kevjin/are-you-detail-oriented/README.md

 <img src="landing-strip-pretty.png" alt="Are You Detail Oriented?" width="100%"/>

+## Try it Out!

+Compete against 226 other players (as of April 15th): https://detailoriented.app

 ## Background

 One of the most important skills, especially for early stage companies, for founders, builders, product managers, QA testers - everyone basically, is to be detail-oriented in the work that they do.